ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - jtest
      - j grid point where detailed diagnostics are desired

 HYCOM outpus multiple datasets.
 These datasets contain both dot-a (.a), dot-b (.b), and dot-txt (.txt) files.
 Dot-a files contain data written as 32-bit IEEE real values (idm*jdm).
 Dot-b files contain plain text metadata for each field in the dot-a file.
-Dot-txt files contain plain text data for a single sell for profiling purposes.
+Dot-txt files contain plain text data for a single cell for profiling purposes.
 Post-processing utilties are available in the `HYCOM-tools <https://github.com/HYCOM/HYCOM-tools>`_ repository.

 .. _HYCOM_OutputFiles: